mbdavid/LiteDB/README.md

 LiteDB has no external dependency, but use [fastBinaryJson](http://fastbinaryjson.codeplex.com/) as BSON serializer from/to .NET objects.
 All source are included inside LiteDB source.

-## Roadmap

-Currently, LiteDB is in testing version and are not full ready for production.
-Please, be careful on use.

-Same features/ideas for future

-- Compound index: one index for multiple fields
-- Multikey index: index for array values
-- Full text search